m-stein/m-stein.github.io/_posts/2016-02-20-recording-genode-screencasts-3.markdown

 ~~~

 The last thing was to pack my screencast into a subsystem that can be started
-dynamically through Genodes CGI monitor.
+dynamically through Genodes CLI monitor.
 The session routing rules for *avconv*
-had the be moved to the CGI monitor and selected through their labels.
+had the be moved to the CLI monitor and selected through their labels.
 I also
-added a rule that routes the LOG output to a server component named *log*.
+added a rule that routes the log output to a server component named *log*.
 This
-component gathers most of the LOG output of my Turmvilla scenario and writes it
+component gathers most of the log output of my Turmvilla scenario and writes it
 to a file.

 ~~~